vwillcox/Galactic-Unicorn-MQTT-Scroller/micropython/ReadMe.md

 Edit the unicornmqttscroller.py file for your own MQTTT to subscribe, background colour, scroll speed etc.

-Created as part of work at the Connected Environments Group at the Centre for Advanced Spatial Analysis, University College London.
+Original work Created as part of work at the Connected Environments Group at the Centre for Advanced Spatial Analysis, University College London.

+Edited by Vincent Willcox (AKA TalkTech) to fit my needs.